horker/dataquery/README.md

 PS>
 ```

-Information that the cmdlet obtains is provider-specific.
+Kinds of information that the cmdlet can obtain are provider-specific.

 ## Cmdlets

 The module provides the following cmdlets.
 Help topics are available for all cmdlets; Try `help` if you want to know about one of these.

 - Data query
     - `Invoke-DataQuery`: Executes a database query.